 Two to three years ago, bot accounts were easier to spot — hence, Instagram’s systematic purge of these accounts.
 Now, however, bots have evolved to become more sophisticated with convincing photos, followers, likes, engagement.

 At present, we don’t believe a tool, platform, or algorithm exists that can accurately detect and vet fake followers and engagement.
 If this technology existed, then Instagram and Facebook (with their considerable resources and top-tier talent) would have successfully eradicated the problem themselves.
 It’s difficult to believe that if Facebook is unable to adequately remedy its fake follower and engagement issues that companies of lesser resources and talent would be able to provide a viable solution.

-Fake followers and the influencers purchasing fake engagement hurt brands in a number of ways—namely, the newest form of ad fraud.
+Fake followers and fake influencers purchasing engagement hurt brands in a number of ways—namely, the newest form of ad fraud.
 Akin to the fraudulent clicks, video views, and pageviews that plagued the display ad industry, fake followers, bots, and the methods to manipulate them for personal gain may be siphoning tens of millions of ad dollars from brands and advertisers.

 Last summer, global brands offered to pay for sponsored posts with two fake Instagram influencers that Mediakix created.
 Mediakix created the accounts and only purchased fake followers in order to show how easily and cheaply this could be accomplished.
 A Google search for “buy followers on Instagram” will have dozens of options.
 Mashable broke the story and it quickly went viral and was covered by news outlets on six continents.